KavyaMakaraju/AccessibleLLM/Audio Video captioning/README.md

 # Audio Video Captioning

+The primary objective of this project is to convert audio files to text and subsequently correct their grammar.

-This project explores five different models for audio-to-text conversion.
-The results obtained from these audio-to-text transcriptions are then utilized as input for large language models (LLMs) to perform grammar correction.
-Among the models evaluated, Whisper emerges as the top performer for accurate transcriptions.
-Subsequently, the transcribed text undergoes grammar correction using various LLMs, with the T5 model demonstrating superior performance in this task.
+Five different models are evaluated for audio-to-text conversion, and the results are utilized to perform grammar correction using large language models (LLMs).

+Among the models assessed, Whisper emerges as the most effective for accurate transcriptions.
+After transcription, various LLMs are employed for grammar correction, with Vennify T5 demonstrating superior performance in this task.

+For detailed information on each model, you can refer to the tables below.

+You can have a look at the [video demo.](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/Audio%20Video%20captioning/video-demo.mp4)

 ## Requirements
 - The requirements file is mentioned [here.](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/Audio%20Video%20captioning/requirements.txt)